Maikel Garcia Preview, Player Props: Royals vs. Blue Jays

 Maikel Garcia At The Plate

-- Garcia has 19 doubles, four triples, four home runs and 29 walks while hitting .283.
+- Garcia is batting .280 with 19 doubles, four triples, four home runs and 30 walks.

-- In 70.2% of his 104 games this season, Garcia has picked up at least one hit.
-He's also had 28 multi-hit games.

-- Garcia has had at least one RBI in 37.5% of his games this season (39 of 104), with more than one RBI seven times (6.7%).
-He has also accounted for three or more of his team's runs in one contest.
+- Garcia has had at least one RBI in 37.1% of his games this season (39 of 105), with more than one RBI seven times (6.7%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.